dave-finlay/ha-demo-connect-2018/README.md

-# What this repo is for
+# What This Repo is For
 This repo captures instructions for setting up a cluster_run based build for the HA demo for Connect SV 2018.